Vyral/sean-zanganeh-blog/_posts/2017-01-23-how-to-win-in-a-multiple-offer-situation.md

 ---
 layout: post
-title: 3 Tips to Get Your Offer Accepted
+title: How to Win in a Multiple Offer Situation
 tags:
   - Buyer Tips
 excerpt: 'If you’re looking to buy a home, you need to be prepared in case of a multiple offer situation.
 Use these three tips to make sure both you and your offer stand out.'